kevinkafuku/liri-node-app/README.md

 # liri-node-app
-LIRI is similar to iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI is a command line node app that takes in parameters and gives you back data.
+LIRI is a Command-Line Node Application that takes in parameters and gives you back data using Language Interpretation and Recognition Interface.